Ryan McMahon Player Props: Rockies vs. Marlins

-The Colorado Rockies, including Ryan McMahon (.278 batting average in his past 10 games), battle starter Eury Perez and the Miami Marlins at Coors Field, Tuesday at 8:40 PM ET.
+On Wednesday, Ryan McMahon (.350 on-base percentage in past 10 games, 60 points above season-long percentage) and the Colorado Rockies face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 8:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Marlins.
+In his last game he had a hitless showing (0-for-3 with an RBI) against the Marlins.

 Ryan McMahon Game Info & Props vs. the Marlins